jcubic/lips/docs/docs/intro.md

 exec('(define (foo) (* x x)) (let ((x 10)) (print (foo)))', { use_dynamic: true });
 ```

-## Editor support
+## Editor Support

-Note that Scheme is a popular language and editors usually support its syntax.
-But also not every editor
+Note that Scheme is a popular language, and editors usually support its syntax.
+But also, not every editor
 may support literal regular expressions that are part of LIPS.
 If your editor doesn't support them,
-you can report an issue if the project is Open Source.
+you can report an issue if the project is open source.
 Literal Regular Expressions are also part
 of [Gauche](https://practical-scheme.net/gauche/man/gauche-refe/Regular-expressions.html) and
 [GNU Kawa](https://www.gnu.org/software/kawa/Regular-expressions.html).